skogsgren/spotlight/README.md

 ## Typical usage

-The syntax for usage is `python3 spotlight.py URL COUNT LANG`, where `URL` is replaced by the website you want it to crawl, `COUNT` by the number of articles you want it to crawl before stopping (larger number gives better results), and `LANG` by either 'en' for English or 'sv' for Swedish.
+The syntax for usage is `python3 spotlight.py URL COUNT LANG OPTION`, where `URL` is replaced by the website you want it to crawl, `COUNT` by the number of articles you want it to crawl before stopping (larger number gives better results), `LANG` by either 'en' for English or 'sv' for Swedish, and `OPTION` being an optional flag (`--sloppy, --sloppytext,` or `--sloppylink`) which tells the program to disregard CSS flag during extraction of text and links respectively.

 Output will be written to a txt-file with the base URL as filename (e.g.
 'theguardian.txt' for the example given above), as well as the same output